Rain Man: Box office

-Rain Man debuted December 16, 1988, and was the second highest-grossing film at the weekend box office (behind Twins), with $7 million.
+Rain Man was the second highest-grossing film in its opening weekend box office (behind Twins), with $7 million.
 It reached the first spot the weekend of December 30 – January 2, finishing 1988 with $42 million.
-The film would become the highest-grossing U.S. film of 1988 by earning more than $172 million.
-Worldwide figures vary, though.
-Box Office Mojo claims that the film grossed over $354 million worldwide, while The Numbers reported that the film grossed $412.8 million worldwide.
-Variety listed the overseas total at $256.6 million, for a $429.4 million worldwide total.
+The film became the highest-grossing U.S. film of 1988 by earning more than $172 million.
+Worldwide figures vary: Box Office Mojo stated that the film grossed over $354 million, The Numbers stated $413 million, and Variety stated $429 million.